BenNetherwood/JobApplicationTrackerSQL/README.md

 # JobApplicationTrackerSQL

 Uploaded SQL server from MS SQL database manager into HTML5 - creating an interactive webpage of past applications.
+Hosted at: https://sqlbrn.000webhostapp.com/.
+ONLY WORKS WITH CHROME & EDGE!

 Can easily update with a click of a button on my side.
 Note: herein is dummy data.
 I use a seperate one.
 I did not apply to any of these fictitious companies...